 Something to chew on:

-Who in your network could you invite into the conversation to broaden your view and strengthen collective awareness?
+Who could you invite into conversations to broaden perspectives and strengthen collective awareness?

 Resilience Bites offers weekly insights from the Australian Resilience Centre, drawn from decades of work alongside communities across Australia and internationally.
 Each Bite explores an aspect of resilience and closes with a reflective question to chew on.